brave/browser-laptop/docs/state.md

   },
   about: {
     newtab: {
-      gridLayoutSize: [string], // 'small', 'medium', 'large'
+      gridLayoutSize: string, // 'small', 'medium', 'large'
-      sites: [list], // List of accessed sites to be used on gridLayout
+      sites: [string], // List of sites to be used on gridLayout
-      ignoredTopSites: [list], // List of ignored sites
+      ignoredTopSites: [string], // List of ignored sites
-      pinnedTopSites: [list], // List of pinned sites }
+      pinnedTopSites: [string] // List of pinned sites }
   },
   menu: {